apache/beam/playground/backend/README.md

 ## Getting Started

-See [playground/README.md](../README.md) for details on requirements and setup.
+See [playground/README.md](../README.md) for details on installing development dependencies.

 This section describes what is needed to run the backend application.